Brandt scores with back to send Dortmund top in Bundesliga - WHIZ News

 It was American coach Pellegrino Matarazzo’s third consecutive defeat since taking over at Hoffenheim.

+Dominick Drexler got the home team off the mark in the 10th and Marius Bülter produced a wonderful finish for the second goal.

+Borna Sosa capitalized on a mistake from goalkeeper Ralf Fährmann to pull one back midway through the second half, but Schalke managed to survive a nervy finish.
+The Gelsenkirchen-based team drew its previous four games, all 0-0.

-Also on Saturday, Hertha Berlin climbed out of the relegation zone with a 2-0 win over Augsburg in snowy conditions in the capital.
+Hertha climbed out of the relegation zone with a 2-0 win over Augsburg in snowy conditions in the capital.

 Florian Niederlechner started against his former team for Hertha, which reportedly had to pay Augsburg more money for the privilege following his winter transfer between the clubs.